PsionicAlch/BeesInTheTrap/README.md

 ## 🧩 Game Overview

-You play as a lone wonderer with 100 HP, facing a hive composed of:
+You play as a lone wanderer with 100 HP, facing a hive composed of:

 - **1 Queen Bee** — 100 HP, deals 10 damage
 - **5 Worker Bees** — 75 HP each, deal 5 damage